 Fall for families

-Immerse yourself in four nocturnal worlds by four renowned Québec writers in the Stewart Museum's Nights exhibition.
+The Fondation PHI pour l’art contemporain in Old Montréal presents multi-artist exhibition Relations: Diaspora and Painting.
+Fashion fans can explore the McCord Museum's fabulous Christian Dior exhibition, Robert Walker’s photography exhibition Griffintown and the photography of Go Play Outside! along McGill College Avenue to November 8.
+Discover four nocturnal worlds by four renowned Québec writers in the Stewart Museum's Nights exhibition.
 The Musée de Lachine presents history and archeology from the times of fur trade and New France alongside contemporary art.
-The Canadian Centre for Architecture explores measures of happiness in Our Happy Life.
 Speaking of historical detail, pick up one-of-a-kind goods with our ultimate guide to vintage shopping in Montréal.
 Bring something beautiful home with you while gallery hopping and antiquing, and even pick up arts and crafts at these cool (no, really) souvenir shops.

 On screen and on stage

 Most of Montréal’s famed festivals get even more creative this year with both online and in-person experiences.
 See hundreds of feature films and shorts from around the world as well as presentations by directors and other creative minds at expertly curated film festivals this fall, including the Festival du nouveau cinéma from October 7 to 18, Montréal International Documentary Festival from November 12 to December 2, and CINEMANIA Francophone Film Festival (with English subtitles!) from November 3 to 15.